smekosh/rwd-newsletter-2018/README.md

 You'll then want to pull up *newsletter.php* running on localhost in your browser.
 Use the URL query string to adjust settings (most are simple boolean toggles) until satisfied with the preview.
 Adding an additional language requires a language config file and test data; see **/languages/** directory for examples.

 To generate newsletter templates for the CMS, set `export=1` in the *newsletter.php* URL query string in the browser and reload.
-Then run this command in your terminal:
+Then run this command in your terminal and follow the prompts:

 `./build-export.rb`

-Follow the prompts.
 An inline-CSS HTML template and a text version of the newsletter will be generated in the **/output/** directory.

 ## Making CSS Changes